J. R. Towles: Minnesota Twins

 On December 15, 2011, Towles signed a minor league contract with the Minnesota Twins.
 He also received an invitation to spring training.
 He spent the entire 2012 season in the minor leagues, playing in 52 games with the Rochester Red Wings, the Twins Triple-A affiliate.
 Towles batted .214 in 168 plate appearances.

 St. Louis Cardinals

 On December 19, 2012, Towles agreed to a minor league contract with the St. Louis Cardinals.
 The deal included an invitation as a non-roster player to spring training with the club.
 He played in 19 games for the Memphis Redbirds, hitting .237 before he was released on May 24.

 Los Angeles Dodgers

 He subsequently signed a minor league contract with the Los Angeles Dodgers on May 29, 2013.
 He reported to the AAA Albuquerque Isotopes but only played in 4 games for them before he was shut down with an injury.

 Bridgeport Bluefish

-Towles signed with the Bridgeport Bluefish for the 2014 season.
+On March 14, 2014, Towles signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
+In 67 games he hit .292/.411/.519 with 11 home runs and 37 RBIs.